A trip to Oahu is truly not complete without a visit to the majestic North Shore.

 Even if it’s overcast and cloudy, the UV index can be very high, so be sure to apply whenever you’re outdoors.

-If you plan on snorkeling near the reefs, choose a coral reef-safe brand, as traditional sunscreen contains chemicals that damage and even kill the precious reefs.
+For Hawaii, we always go with a coral reef-safe brand, as traditional sunscreen contains chemicals that damage and even kill the precious reefs.
 Here are a few travel-sized biodegradable sunscreens you can easily buy online:

 Don’t forget the bug spray.